tilznit/luke.htb/README.md

 # luke.htb
 ### Write up for the luke machine on hackthebox.eu.

 Two things hindered my process on this box.
-The first is that my enumeration was all over the place, and often incomplete.
+The first was that my directory enumeration was incomplete.
 The second was my inexperience with using api's/node.js.
 I learned a lot from this box, and enjoyed working through it very much.

 ### Scan and Basic Recon